AEADataEditor/replication-template-development/REPLICATION.md

 > INSTRUCTION: ALWAYS do "Data description", "Code description".
 If data is present, ALWAYS do "Data checks".
 If time is sufficient (initial assessment!), do "Replication steps", if not, explain why not.

+> INSTRUCTION: leave this in.

+> The openICPSR submission process has changed.
+If you have not already done so, please "Change Status -> Submit to AEA" from your deposit Workspace.

 Data description
 ----------------